modxorg/Docs/en/building-sites/tag-syntax/common.md

 | **`[[*uri_override]]`**    | int 0/1               | Freeze URI                                                                                                                     |                                                                                                                                                      |
 | **`[[*uri]]`**             | string                | URI                                                                                                                            |                                                                                                                                                      |

  Just to clarify on `pub_date` – it's only set when the user sets a future date for publication in the Publish On field.
 And when the doc is actually published, it's zeroed out.
-The publishedon field always contains the most recent date that the resource changed form unpublished to published (or the date a new doc was saved with Publish checked).
+The publishedon field always contains the most recent date that the resource changed from unpublished to published (or the date a new doc was saved with Publish checked).

 ## See Also